sshahar1/SpringBootWorkshopGradle/README.md

    * You can use [this](https://fabianlee.org/2022/06/29/java-adding-custom-health-indicator-to-spring-boot-actuator/) as a reference

 ## Final
 Congratulations on finishing all exercises.
-If time is left add a database service to your controller
+If time is left:
+1. Add a database service to your controller
+2. Error handling with controller advisor
+3. Input verification for the REST controller

-[This](https://www.baeldung.com/spring-boot-h2-database) can help you get started.
+[This](https://www.baeldung.com/spring-boot-h2-database) can help you get started with databases.
+[This](https://www.baeldung.com/exception-handling-for-rest-with-spring) can help you get started with Controller advising.
+[This](https://www.baeldung.com/spring-boot-bean-validation) can help with input validation.